-Benefits of Not Gambling Benefits of Gambling I would have more money to spend an other things. • I have fun when I gamble. on other things.
-I love the feeling of excitement I would have more time to spend with people I care about. when I gamble.
-Costs of Not Gambling Costs of Gambling I will have to face responsibility. • I am heavily in debt.
-I will have to somehow fill up my I am depressed and anxious. time.
+Benefits of Not Gambling Benefits of Gambling I would have more money to spend I have fun when I gamble. on other things.
+I love the feeling of excitement I would have more time to spend when I gamble. with people I care about.
+Costs of Not Gambling Costs of Gambling I will have to face responsibility.
+I am heavily in debt.
+I will have to somehow fill up my • I am depressed and anxious. time. · ·